 Institutionalisation and the Second Indochina War (1954-1976)

 Once peace was restored in 1954, the government of the Democratic Republic of Vietnam (North Vietnam) began to establish new cultural institutions.
 The use of Socialist Realist style was strongly tied to the state-based system of art production and display.
-From 1957, visual artists were organized into an Artist’s Association (Hoi My Thuat).
+From 1957, visual artists were organised into an Artist’s Association (Hoi My Thuat).
 Without a private art market, artists made their living through a stipend paid through the Association.
 The Association was also the main channel for the organisation of art exhibitions, thus exercised a strong influence over artistic production.
 The post-war period also brought more contact between artists from Vietnam and other Socialist countries.
 Vietnamese artists were sent overseas to study or exhibit their work in the Socialist countries, and in the early 1960s, teachers from the Soviet Union came to teach at the University of Fine Arts, Hanoi.
 However, despite this increase in international contacts, there was also a deliberate emphasis on retaining national character in the visual arts.

 Improved material conditions after 1954 meant that artists were now able to develop large-scale works of Socialist Realism.
-Some artists conducted further research into lacquer, creating large lacquer paintings on themes such as wartime victories, Vietnamese history, and idealized images of workers and farmers.
+Some artists conducted further research into lacquer, creating large lacquer paintings on themes such as wartime victories, Vietnamese history, and idealised images of workers and farmers.
 A significant example is the large 1957 painting Xo Viet Nghe Tinh (Nghe Tinh Soviets), representing an anti-colonial movement of the 1920s, which was collaboratively painted in lacquer by six prominent Vietnamese artists, from a sketch by Nguyen Duc Nung (1909-1983).
 Certain artists – such as Nguyen Sang and Nguyen Tu Nghiem – managed to combine their personal, Modernist-inflected styles with the requirements of Socialist Realism, although the results were sometimes criticised.
 By contrast, an example of a critically-acclaimed work from the period is the gouache painting Gap Go (Meeting), by Mai Van Hien, which was appreciated for its positive tone, simple style, bright colour and message of cooperation between soldiers and civilians.
 Painting on silk continued to be practiced, using the techniques developed at the EBAI, but capturing the lives of workers, farmers and soldiers, for instance in the works of Nguyen Thu (b.1930) and Vu Giang Huong (1930-2011)..
 Large-scale public monumental sculpture also appeared after 1954, and the sculptors Nguyen Hai (1933-2012), Diep Minh Chau (1919-2002) and Le Cong Thanh (b.1932) were especially well-known for their work on sculptures with revolutionary subject matter.

 As the activity of the Second Indochina war increased in the mid-1960s, artists were less able to devote themselves fully to art, as many had to serve as soldiers or factory workers.
 The government began to devote most of its cultural resources to the production of propaganda materials.
 Poster production began on a larger scale in the late 1960s, with studios set up in the area around Hanoi.
 The aesthetics of Vietnamese propaganda posters had several different influences and sources: the painterly sensibility of the EBAI, the influence of local folk printing aesthetics, and a bolder, high-contrast, graphic style which was associated with the younger generation of artists who had returned from study in other Socialist countries.